whitneyburton/portfolios/students/1508/ross-edfort/20151002-ross_edfort-m1.md

   only programed for six weeks.
 While pairing, Pat has a way of remaining jovial and relaxed, yet hard-working and efficient.
 It is something I strive to duplicated in my next module.
 His motivation and grit are unmatched."

+  "Regis was more helpful than I could have imagined this module.
+He was always willing to drop what he was doing to help me out.
+Not only was he checking in on how school was going, but he was checking in on how life was going, which I really appreciated.
+His attitude towards learning is motivating, and his thirst for knowledge is insatiable.
+There is nothing I could suggest to Regis that would improve his contribution to the community.
+He already goes above and beyond."

 ### Playing a Part